Home |

 poor advice kept her from reaching the pinnacle she might have

-going to learn about anything until you’re confronted with these
+going to learn about anything until you’re confronted with

 Gloria’s recollections in Gloria